barbushin/php-console/README.md

 ## Connector

 There is a [PhpConsole\Connector](src/PhpConsole/Connector.php) class that initializes connection between PHP server and Google Chrome extension.
-Connection is initalized when [PhpConsole\Connector](src/PhpConsole/Connector.php) instance is initialized:
+Connection is initialized when [PhpConsole\Connector](src/PhpConsole/Connector.php) instance is initialized:

 	$connector = PhpConsole\Connector::getInstance();